smbc-digital/verint-service/readme.md

 Notes can also be attached on request at any time using the `api/v1/case/add-note-with-attachments` endpoint.

-### Upload Cached Notes Webhook
+### Upload cached notes webhook

 The upload cached notes webhook will retrieve notes from the cache and then attach them to the requested case.
 The webhooks endpoint can be found at the address below.

 ```/api/v1/webhooks/upload-cached-notes/{id}```

-**Note**: This used the same mechanism as `add-note-with-attachments`, The `NoteWithAttachments` object must have the correct `CaseRef` value set for the case.
+**Note**: This uses the same mechanism as `add-note-with-attachments`, The `NoteWithAttachments` object must have the correct `CaseRef` value set for the case.
 If `UploadNotesWithAttachmentsAfterCaseCreation` is set to true this should be done for you automatically after the base case has been created.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)